Myrroddin/feedtillers/README.md

 ## You need a LibDataBroker "Broker" display.

 Some examples include ChocolateBar, NinjaPanel, Fortress, StatCore.
-While Titan Panel supports Broker plugins, it is not a native Broker display, and comes pre-loaded with its own Titan plugins.
+While Titan Panel supports Broker plugins, it is not a native Broker display, and comes preloaded with its own Titan plugins.
 The advantage of Broker displays (aside from Titan Panel) is that you can change display addons without impacting plugins or plugin settings.

 ## Optional support for TomTom